 Opioid Misuse Prevention Program (OMPP)

-The Opioid Misuse Prevention Program is administered by the Office of Prevention within the Behavioral Health Administration (BHA).
+The Opioid Misuse Prevention Program is administered by the Maryland Department Health Office of Population Health Improvement (OPHI).
 The goals of the OMPP initiative are to provide funding to Maryland jurisdictions to: (1) reduce opioid misuse, (2) reduce opioid overdoses, and (3) reduce opioid overdose fatalities.
 The BHRT Program provides technical assistance and evaluation support to jurisdictions and to the Office of Prevention in implementing data-driven and evidence-based strategies.